aws-solutions/virtual-waiting-room-on-aws/docs/software-architecture.md

 The previous diagram shows the significant subsystems installed for the Virtual Waiting Room on AWS.

-The stack resources for aws-virtual-waiting-room.template are shown at the right of the diagram.
+The stack resources for virtual-waiting-room-on-aws.template are shown at the right of the diagram.
 This stack installs a public API and private (IAM-authorized) API used for most operations of te Virtual Waiting Room on AWS.
 The public API is configured with a CloudFront distribution with multiple caching policies based on the API called.
 A DynamoDB table and EventBridge event bus is also created here.
 This stack installs a VPC with two availability zones, a Redis cluster in those AZs, and several Lambda functions.
 Lambda functions that interact with Redis are installed within the VPC and all other are installed in the shared AWS network space.

 The stack resources for virtual-waiting-room-on-aws-authorizers.template are shown at the top-left of the diagram.
 This stack installs one IAM role and Lambda function.
 The Lambda function is a custom authorizer for API Gateway and may be used by the customer to protect APIs until a user has progressed through the waiting room and receives an access token.